 Mineastry of Postcollapse Art and Culture (MPAC) is a curatorial project dedicated to emerging artists from Eastern Europe, Western and Central Asia and their diasporas.

-The team in alphabetical order.
-Click on the names to visit their websites.
+Here we are, the MinEastry of Postcollapse Art Culture in alphabetical order.
+Click on our names to visit our websites.

 Ilknur Demirkoparan is a Turkish-born American visual artist.
 Her interdisciplinary practice spanning across a variety of media evokes the often baffling narratives of identity and otherness.
 She lives and works in Portland, Oregon.